BumRipper/BumRipper/README.md

 - 👋 Hi, I’m @BumRipper
 - 👀 I’m interested in ...
-BigMeats
+OpenCV//Computer vision and Machine learning
 - 🌱 I’m currently learning ...
-Html -> Python -> JavaScript
+Python and OpenCV
 - 💞️ I’m looking to collaborate on ...
-These nuts
+Different scripts to improve workflow of others through openCV and Python
-- 📫 How to reach me ... im in a hut
+- 📫 How to reach me ... donnie#8156

 <!---
-BumRipper/BumRipper is a ✨ special headed pchizo ✨
+BumRipper is a ✨ Bum ✨
 --->